 Aline and Rob will be joined by special guests Flavia Nacimento, winner of the 2015 Stingray Rising Star Award at Mundial Montreal, joining us direct from Sherbrooke, Quebec and the hugely popular Toronto-based Brazilian multi-instrumentalist Zeca Polina.

-Presented by Lula Music and Arts Centre with support from Toronto Arts Council, Toronto Arts Council, Heritage Canada and The Government of Ontario.
+Presented by Lula Music and Arts Centre with support from Toronto Arts Council, Toronto Arts Council, Canadian Heritage and The Government of Ontario.
 Sponsored by Exclaim!, Barocco Coffee, Toronto Hispano, Telelatino/ Univision, Latinos Magazine and La Guia.

-Celebrating the fifteenth anniversary of the world music venue Lula Lounge, Lulaworld 2017 will once again bring together artists with roots in Cuba, Jamaica, Colombia, Mexico, Brazil, Portugal and beyond for 10 days of original collaborations and newest projects that cross borders, genres and generations.
+Celebrating the fifteenth anniversary of the world music venue Lula Lounge, the 2017 Lulaworld festival will bring together artists with roots in Cuba, Chile, Tibet, Colombia, Mexico, Brazil, Portugal and beyond for eleven days of original collaborations and newest projects that cross borders, genres and generations.

-This year’s edition of Lulaworld features 13 concerts including two CD releases, a street mural project, lessons in Brazilian forró, Cuban salsa, and Tibetan dance lessons, a workshop on mixing Latin and global live music, a panel on diversity in music journalism and a community street brass band performance that you can take part in.
+This year’s edition of Lulaworld features more than 20 performance including two CD releases, a street mural project, lessons in Brazilian forró, Cuban salsa, and Tibetan dance a panel on music in the media and a community street brass band performance that you can take part in.

-All concerts at Lula Lounge, 1585 Dundas Street West, Toronto except the daytime concerts on June 3 which will be at the outdoor stage at Dundas West Fest.
+All concerts at Lula Lounge, 1585 Dundas Street West, Toronto except the daytime concerts on June 3 which will be at the outdoor stage at Dundas West Fest at 1630 Dundas West.

 Full line up at lulaworld.ca and lula.ca.